-This is the last of a 3 part series.
-Read Part I, “Remembering our Heritage: The Grand Wesleyan Vision” and Part II Four Great Wesleyan Distinctives.”
+This is the last entry of a three part series.
+Read Part I and Part II.

 Third, the Wesleyan view of the holy Christian life.